 - Leaders must avoid getting ‘leadership tunnel vision’ (a close cousin to number 1 above).

 - Leadership tunnel vision happens when we only expose ourselves to leadership ‘stuff.’
 We read leadership books, go to leadership conferences, and mostly keep our minds in the leadership ‘headspace.’
-This weekend took me out of a formal leadership ‘headspace.’
-As I heard their stories and learned how to sell books, it reminded me how easily I can slip into leadership tunnel vision and that I must periodically step out of that space to learn fresh ideas.
+That day took me out of a formal leadership ‘headspace.’
+As I heard their stories and learned how to market books, it reminded me how easily I can slip into leadership tunnel vision and that I must periodically step out of that space to learn fresh ideas.

 - Creatives provide great examples of self-leadership.